 Dinagyang Parade Route

-If you want to stay in a hotel along or within a stone’s throw away from the parade route, here’s a list of accommodation options and nearby performance areas:
+If you want to stay in a hotel along or within a stone’s throw away from the parade route, here’s a list of accommodation options that are near specific performance areas:

 - Freedom Grandstand area (performance stage#1): City Corporate Inn, Harbor Town Hotel